 In May 2011, the ASC guidance was issued related to disclosures around fair value accounting.
 The updated guidance clarifies different components of fair value accounting including the application of the highest and best use and valuation premise concepts, measuring the fair value of an instrument classified in a reporting entity's shareholders' equity and disclosing quantitative information about the unobservable inputs used in fair value measurements that are categorized in Level 3 of the fair value hierarchy.
-The update is effective for the Company's fiscal year beginning October 1, 2012.
 The Company does not expect the updated guidance to have a significant impact on the consolidated financial position, results of operations or cash flows.